dcl-regenesislabs/marsh-colony/README.md

 ## Built for Decentraland

-My Dear Pet is a Decentraland SDK7 scene with an authoritative multiplayer server.
+Marsh Colony is a Decentraland SDK7 scene with an authoritative multiplayer server.
 The server validates gameplay actions, applies stat decay and rewards, saves player state by wallet, and sends snapshots back to the client.
 The client handles the responsive UI, local animation, navigation, minigames, and rendering of other players' pets.

 ```text
 src/